Tornadoes of 2023: February 16–17 (United States)

 EF2 damage to electrical transmission towers west of Ripley, Mississippi.

-The Storm Prediction Center issued an enhanced-risk advisory for parts of the southeastern United States and the Ohio Valley on February 16, including a 10% risk area for tornadoes in parts of Mississippi, Alabama, and Tennessee.
+The Storm Prediction Center issued an enhanced-risk for parts of the southeastern United States and the Ohio Valley on February 16, including a 10% risk area for tornadoes in parts of Mississippi, Alabama, and Tennessee.
 Severe thunderstorms developed later that day which produced damaging winds, large hail and several tornadoes, two of which were strong.
 An EF2 tornado near Pindall, Arkansas destroyed barns, pushed a house off its foundation, snapped trees, and injured two people.
 Another EF2 tornado injured one person, snapped many trees, and knocked over several metal-truss electrical-transmission towers near Ripley, Mississippi, before weakening and striking the north edge of town, where several homes and businesses had minor damage.
 An EF1 tornado near Wesson, Mississippi, rolled and destroyed a mobile home and damaged two other residences.
 An EF1 tornado near Ramer, Tennessee, inflicted heavy roof damage on a home and destroyed two garages, and another EF1 tornado near Lewisburg damaged homes, destroyed barns and outbuildings, and downed trees.
 An EF1 tornado caused considerable damage as it moved through southern LaGrange, Georgia on February 17, near where a damaging EF2 tornado had struck the previous month.
 Many trees were snapped or uprooted in LaGrange, and homes and businesses sustained roof and window damage.
 A total of 13 tornadoes were confirmed.
 In addition to tornadoes, straight-line winds from the system toppled a tree on the Northwestern University campus, injuring four people.
 Flooding caused by the storms killed two people: one in Kentucky and one in West Virginia.
 Flooding closed I-65 near Cullman, Alabama.